VuiMuich/leftwm_wiki/Customizing-Themes-with-`liquid`-templates.md

 ## EWW

 *Note: Currently `EWW` is in the process of migrating away from `XML` as its config language, so please be aware that the following example is expected to break in the future.
-Please keep track of their migration process on their (github)[https://github.com/elkowar/eww].
+Please keep track of their migration process on [their github](https://github.com/elkowar/eww).
 We will try to update this section as soon as reasonable.*

 With `eww` we run the command/script from within their configuration file just as polybar does, but their configuration (at least as long as they are using `XML`) might have some pitfalls prepared for you.
 Therefore we will go into setting up a template for `eww` in a bit more detail.
 We use the example bar of `eww` as shipped with their repository, so you'll find just a bunch of snippets to add to their `eww.xml`

-This following is the complete `template.liquid` of the `basic_eww` example theme:
+Following is the complete `template.liquid` of the `basic_eww` example theme:
 ```liquid
 {% assign mine_open = '<button class="ws-button-mine" onclick="wmctrl -s ' %}
 {% assign visible_open = '<button class="ws-button-visible" onclick="wmctrl -s ' %}